LaravelDaily/laravel-invoices/README.md

 After publishing assets you can modify or make your own template for invoices.

-Templates are stored in the `resources/views/vendor/invoices/templates` directory.
+Templates are stored in the `resources/views/vendor/invoices/templates` directory by default.
 There you will find `default.blade.php` template which is used by default.

 You can specify which template to use by calling `template` method on Invoice object.